ajitsing/ajitsing.github.io/_posts/2025-08-06-whatsapp-scaling-secrets.md

 seo: true
 social-share: true
 tags: [system-design]
+faq:
+  - question: "How did WhatsApp scale to billions of messages with only 50 engineers?"
+    answer: "WhatsApp achieved massive scale with a small team by choosing the right technology stack: Erlang/OTP for massive concurrency and fault tolerance, Mnesia for high-performance in-memory database, FreeBSD for superior networking stack, and a philosophy of simplicity.
+Each Erlang process handles one client connection, allowing millions of concurrent connections per server with minimal overhead."
+  - question: "Why did WhatsApp choose Erlang for their messaging system?"
+    answer: "WhatsApp chose Erlang because of its Actor Model concurrency, where lightweight processes (not OS threads) handle millions of concurrent connections.
+Erlang's OTP framework provides supervisors for fault tolerance, hot code swapping for zero-downtime updates, and built-in distribution.
+This allowed WhatsApp to handle massive scale with fewer servers and engineers."
+  - question: "What is Mnesia and how does WhatsApp use it?"
+    answer: "Mnesia is a distributed, real-time database that comes with Erlang/OTP.
+WhatsApp uses it for user metadata, routing information, and session data.
+Mnesia tables can be configured as RAM-only for extreme speed, with optional disk persistence.
+It's tightly integrated with Erlang, eliminating impedance mismatch and providing fast lookups essential for message routing."
+  - question: "How does WhatsApp handle message delivery at scale?"
+    answer: "WhatsApp uses one Erlang process per client connection.
+When a message is sent, the sender's process forwards it to the recipient's process.
+If the recipient is offline, the message is queued in the sender's process.
+Once delivered and acknowledged, the message is deleted from the server.
+Messages are not stored long-term on servers - the device is the source of truth for chat history."
+  - question: "What technology stack powers WhatsApp?"
+    answer: "WhatsApp's technology stack includes: Erlang/OTP for backend services providing massive concurrency, Mnesia for distributed in-memory database, FreeBSD operating system for superior networking performance, and modified XMPP protocol with binary encoding for efficient mobile communication.
+This stack enabled handling 900 million users with just 50 engineers."
 ---

 WhatsApp is a household name, but for software engineers, it's a legendary tale of massive scaling with a remarkably small team.
 At its peak, WhatsApp supported 900 million users with just 50 engineers.
 How did they achieve this incredible feat?
 The answer lies in a series of smart, and sometimes unconventional, technology choices that prioritized reliability, efficiency, and scalability above all else.